Responsible pet ownership

 Animal Desexing Reimbursement Incentive

-Council adopted a new Animal Desexing Reimbursement Incentive Policy to provide reimbursement of some costs associated with the desexing of cats and dogs.
+Council has adopted the Animal Desexing Reimbursement Incentive Policy to provide reimbursement of some costs associated with the desexing of cats and dogs.

 The policy provides eligible persons with a desexing reimbursement of $50 for cats and $100 for dogs.